Mission Outreach and Service

 - Parent must be present for youth under age 12.

-*Except for “mixed week,” where youth participation is limited to those who have completed grades 8-12.
+*Except for “mixed week,” where youth participants must have completed grades 8-12.
 For “mixed week,” site teams are made up of youth and adults from different church groups.

 Service Ministry Leaders

 Hinton Center equips 8-10 college-aged young adults to work in the summer as Service Ministry Leaders.
 The Service Ministry Leaders (SMLs) help lead teams, hold small group discussions, facilitate lunchtime devotions, foster relationships between volunteers and community members, and lead programming throughout the week.
 SMLs go through intentional training before volunteers arrive in the summer and are also First Aid/CPR certified.
-Hinton Center also hosts seminary interns who help lead and oversee ministry.
-Full description available here: ServiceMinistryLeader2019-Posting
+(Full description here: ServiceMinistryLeader2019-Posting